gitchub12/gonk/session_narrative.md

 2.  **New Feature:** Entities placed on the 2D canvas need text labels displaying their name.
 These labels should only appear at high zoom levels and feature a semi-transparent background fitted to the text.

 ## Implementation Plan
-- **`editor/editor.js`:**
+- **`editor.js`:**
     - **Palette Fix:** In `EditorUI.populateNpcPalette`, the regular expression for determining an asset's base name will be modified.
-I will add specific logic to correctly handle known cases like "bb8" and "r2d2", preventing them from being incorrectly shortened while still properly grouping other assets like "gungan1" and "gungan2".
+I will add specific logic to correctly handle known cases like "bb8" and "r2d2", preventing them from being shortened while still properly grouping other assets like "gungan1" and "gungan2".
     - **Canvas Labels:** In `LevelEditor.render`, I will add a new drawing routine that executes only when `this.zoom` is above a certain threshold (e.g., 1.5).
 This routine will iterate through all placed entities and, for each one, draw its name (`entity.key`) below its icon.
 The text will be rendered with a fitted, semi-transparent background.
 The font size will be scaled inversely with the zoom level to ensure the labels remain readable and consistently sized on screen.